COVID-19 is having a disproportionate impact on vulnerable populations in Canada.

 United Way of Central NB was pleased to administer a vital first round investment of $582,088 in Central NB by the Government of Canada in critical services for vulnerable people in our community to date.

 We are now pleased to support an investment of $240,674 in Central NB through this second round of emergency funding from the Government of Canada.

-United Way of Central NB funds charities and other qualified donees.
-For the ECSF we are receiving applications from Central NB ((this includes Carleton, Madawaska, Queens, Restigouche, Sunbury, Victoria, and York counties).
-Please see the Applicant Guide for detailed guidelines for community service organizations seeking ECSF funds: APPLICANT GUIDE or please see this Who Should Apply Guide if you are unsure if you should be applying through United Way, Red Cross or Community Foundations.
+United Way of Central New Brunswick Region funds charities and other qualified donees.
+For the ECSF applications will be reviewed from Central NB (this includes Carleton, Madawaska, Queens, Restigouche, Sunbury, Victoria, and York counties).

 The ECSF will provide financial support for community services that: